29 Jan, 2025

 Who Is a Solution Architect?

 Let’s begin with the concept of software architecture.
-It is when technological solutions are designed, described, and managed to ensure they can match individual business requirements and needs.
-Here’s an example: Your future platform is going to accept, manage, and store huge sets of customer/client data.
-The core requirement for your solution is to be able to protect it – this is the business issue.
+Software architecture is when technological solutions are designed, described, and managed to ensure they can match individual business requirements and needs.
+Here’s an example: Your future platform will accept, manage, and store huge sets of customer/client data.
+The core requirement for your solution is to be able to protect this data—this is the business issue.

 To meet the requirements and solve the issue, your team has to develop a solution architecture to help your business decide on the technology and software type to build.
 In practice, it’s not the entire team of software developers who work out the architecture.
 It’s the role of a solution architect.

-What is meant by a solution architect?
-This is a senior member of a development team who establishes the technical vision for a digital project, evaluates business processes and needs, and supports them with the technical architecture.
+What is a solution architect?
+A solution architect is a senior member of a development team who establishes the technical vision for a digital project, evaluates business processes and needs, and supports them with technical architecture.
 Solution architects are middlemen between the team (technical) and the client (business).
-Knowing the languages of both sides, the solution architect assists in merging gaps between them.
+By knowing the languages of both sides, the solution architect assists in merging gaps between them.

 A solution architect is an invaluable part of any digital project.
-They are typically tasked with the most critical role in today’s software development world: they design, implement, support, grow, and are responsible for the most complex architectures.
+In today’s software development world, they typically play the most critical role: designing, implementing, supporting, and growing complex architectures.

 • From 2018 to 2028, the anticipated growth rate of solutions architect job titles will be 3%.